justintung/TinderApi/README.md

 # TinderApi

 An unofficial api wrapper for tinder.
-For more examples, check the example folder.
+For more examples, check the tests folder.

+## Installation

+`pip install MTinderApi`

 ```py
 from TinderApi import Tinder